lkellar/cse-598-cut-matching-game/README.md

 - `#randomVectors`: OPTIONAL.
 If set, no more than `#randomVectors` random vectors will be generated.
 If the number of rounds exceeds `#randomVectors`, previously generated random vectors will be used in the same order.

 The program will run up to $(\log(n))^2$ iterations (or $10$ if $(\log(n))^2 < 10$) and will stop if a cut is found.

+Additionally, a number of scritps exist in the `scripts/` folder like `run_iteration.sh` and `extract_rounds.py` that may be useful to running large batches of tests.
+There also exist many scripts to construct graphs for testing.